EvanBoyle/secretSantaSMS/README.md

 # 🎄🎅🤶⛄🎁 Secret Santa SMS 🎁⛄🤶🎅🎄
 It's the day after Thanksgiving and it is time to choose Secret Santas!
 You could draw names from a hat... but that is far too easy and boring!

-Amaze your in-laws and relatives by delivering the pairings as automated text messages via [Twilio](https://www.twilio.com/messaging/sms).
+Amaze your in-laws and relatives by delivering the pairings anonomously as automated text messages via [Twilio](https://www.twilio.com/messaging/sms).

 ```console
 $ yarn start --text